- 1 Santorini – About the Island

 The beach is quite small in comparison to others but it is very picturesque with the dark sand and towering red cliffs.
 It is short hike from the main parking lot but is surrounded by signage stating danger due to the loose rock.
 You can sit here and enjoy the views or simply have a dip in the water.

-This is another famous beach situated 10 kilometres from Fira quite near the airport.
+This is another famous beach situated 10 kilometers from Fira quite near the airport.
 Kamari is a cosmopolitan beach resort which has been awarded the Blue Flag status and is child friendly.
 Very similar to Perissa but much more activity and the town around it is quite lively at night.

 Kamari is well organised offering a wide range of facilities like sun-beds, umbrellas and various types of water sports.
 Lined by the traditional houses of the village it offers some beautiful views.
 You can take long walks along the waterfront or simply relax in one of the many restaurants, cafes or bars.
 If you want to party then you can dance the night away in one of the night clubs which is quite popular during the peak season with tourists.
 It is very famous with backpackers as well.